Orange-OpenSource/rdf-dst/results/description.md

 ```

 Adding slot accuracy and reviewing overall metrics is a possible extension of this project and an overall worthwhile discussion in the DST problem

+We carried experiments with the dynamic window for long with similar results as normal T5 vs the extended context.
+Extended context to fit the input is not worth it.
+Some states is better than none, but you don't need all of the states...